LiamWoodRoberts/mimic_III_DS_eda/README.md

-# mimic_III_DS_eda
+# Mimic_III_Project
-exploring discharge summaries in a medical dataset
+Python files for exploring the MIMIC III dataset and building a NER model.